Aloknath-sah/Aloknath-sah/README.md

 * I hold B.Tech degree and have almost 3 years as a Frontend Web Developer.

 ### Interests
-* I am more interested in Stock Market and Fitness.
+* I am interested in Fitness and code.

 ### 📫How can you reach me
 connect with me on [linkedIn](https://www.linkedin.com/in/aloknath-sah-479509161).